I compared supermarket butters to Lurpak to see if it could be trumped - it was

 In its online store, Sainsbury's was charging £7.25 for a 750g tub of the lightly salted favourite, Asda selling for £6, and Tesco £5.30.

-The 'bricks of yellow gold' became symbolic of the spiralling cost of living crisis that was occurring in Britain at the time.
+The 'bricks of yellow gold' became symbolic of the UK's spiralling cost of living crisis.

-A statement from Lurpak's owner Arla Foods said: "We understand that recent inflation in food price is hitting many households really hard right now.
+A statement from Lurpak's owner Arla Foods said at the time: "We understand that recent inflation in food price is hitting many households really hard right now.

 Britain in 2022… Lurpak butter is at £6 a tub in ASDA and even has a security tag on it.— Charlie Bennett (@CharIieBennett) July 5, 2022